oscarcp/ghostfiles/README.rst

 ---------

 Configuration for GIT, includes tons of aliases and customizations.
-Original gitconfig file: Someone (can't rememer, but thanks!)
+Original gitconfig file: Someone (can't remember, but thanks!)

 Changes:
     * Started porting to Linux

 gitignore_global
 ................